jsale017/Predictive-Financial-Analytics-Financial-APIs/README.md

 d.
 Website Link: https://www.alphavantage.co/#page-top
 e.
 Documentation of API: https://www.alphavantage.co/documentation/

-2. How often do the data get updated (i.e. new records are available and need to be added to your data warehouse)
+2. How often does the data get updated (i.e. new records are available and need to be added to your data warehouse)

 - FinHub and Alpha Vantage data are updated every second, allowing users to access real-time US market data.